alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_117_eng.md

 And what Indigo conveyed was that they'd captured Nami (laugh).

-For outdoor night scenes around the palace, in my initial design plan I intended to create about four subtly different "night colors."
-One for moonlit night colors when Sunny crashes in, one for night colors near palace building lights, one for night colors on palace rooftops, and night colors around this Daft Green area.
+For outdoor night scenes around the palace, in my initial design plan I intended to create about four subtly different "night colours."
+One for moonlit night colours when Sunny crashes in, one for night colours near palace building lights, one for night colours on palace rooftops, and night colours around this Daft Green area.

-But ultimately, I made them all the same "night color."
+But ultimately, I made them all the same "night colour."
 There are various reasons, but one was snow.
 Snow constantly danced on screen, and later became blizzards.
 In that case, doing subtle things wouldn't be very effective.
-Rather, organizing everything the same would reduce work hassles and let us properly spend effort where we wanted to add touches—that was also a consideration.
+Rather, organising everything the same would reduce work hassles and let us properly spend effort where we wanted to add touches—that was also a consideration.

 Considering balance with work volume while properly establishing screens under time pressure—I consider that part of my job too.